cld2labs/ClinIQ/Security.md

 # Security Policy

-The **CliniQ** does not include production-grade security controls.
+The **ClinIQ** does not include production-grade security controls.

 This repository is not secure by default and must not be used in production without a comprehensive security review.